Jdwalli/Jdwalli/README.md

   <h4 align="center">
     I am currently an Undergrad Student @ Howard University studying CS.
 I am passionate about learning and exploring the multi-facets of CS.
     I enjoy creating interesting programs that serve a variety of different purposes.
-    My primary languages are Python and JavaScript (React)
+    My primary languages are Python, TypeScript (React), and C
   </h4>

 <!-- Social Media -->